paternogbc/HerpetoCaatinga/README.md

 ### How to use this dataset?

-* Load data in Excell:
+1. You can Load data in Excell:

-Copy [Raw data]( https://raw.githubusercontent.com/paternogbc/HerpetoCaatinga/master/Herpeto_dataset.csv) to clipboard.
-Paste in Excell and choose to separate colum with comma (.csv).
+  I- Copy [Raw data]( https://raw.githubusercontent.com/paternogbc/HerpetoCaatinga/master/Herpeto_dataset.csv) to clipboard.

-* Or load data in R:
+  II- Paste in Excell
+  III- Select the colum
+  IV- Use text-to-colum and choose comma as separator.

+2. You can also load the dataset directly to `R`:

-1. First install these packages:
+  I. First install these packages:
 ```{r}
 install.packages("RCurl")
 install.packages("foreign")
 ```

-2. Load data from Github to R
+  II.
+Run these lines to Load data from Github

 ```{r}
 library(RCurl);library(foreign)